Financial Hardship Assistance

 Once we have received your request for assistance:

-- We will put any collection action on hold while we assess your application for assistance and until we have provided you with an outcome.
+1. We will place all collection and enforcement activities on hold while we assess your request and until we have provided you with an outcome.

-- One of our team members will review your application and contact you to discuss your individual circumstances.
+2. One of our team members will review your situation and contact you within 48 hours to discuss your individual circumstances.

-- If you don’t provide us with the requested information or documents by the due date, we will assess your application based on the information we already have and provide our decision to you in writing within the next 7 days.
+6. If you have not provided the requested information or documents by the due date, we will assess your application based on the information we already have.

 What if my circumstances don’t change after receiving financial hardship assistance?